-A review of audit and evaluation studies undertaken by Strathclyde University in 2009 also established that as many as 80% of respondents had rated counselling as "moderately or very helpful".
+A review of audit and evaluation studies undertaken by Strathclyde University in 2009 also established that as many as 80% of respondents had rated counseling as "moderately or very helpful".

-As a school-based counsellor I have a great deal of experience in working with young people and in understanding an organisational context.
+As a school-based counselor, I have a great deal of experience in working with young people and in understanding an organizational context.
 I hold an enhanced DBS check and can offer a flexible range of services from ad-hoc sessional work to fixed term contracts.
 Please contact me to discuss flexible rates depending on requirements and contract duration.